DESIHIGH/desihigh/Developers/AlmaGonzalez.md

 ![Group](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/Developers/images/Cervantino.png)

 I was recently appointed to be co-chair of the DESI scientists interested in the Lyman-alpha forest and help coordinate everyone to work together!
 I also help test and improve the DESI code.
-For example, I’ve been testing the code that will be used to determine quasar redshifts, using it together with simulated quasars (where we know the truth) so that we can know how well id does!
+For example, I’ve been testing the code that will be used to determine quasar redshifts, using it together with simulated quasars (where we know the truth) so that we can know how well it does!
 I also help my graduate students, mostly from the University of Guanajuato, to develop their projects within DESI.

 For me, the most intriguing aspect of astronomy/cosmology is the nature of Dark Energy and Dark Matter.
 Contributing to know more about these two mysterious